GuilleQP/guilleqp.github.io/RTSdevlog.md

 ## Idea 💡
 The idea is to make a multiplayer Real Time Startegy game inspired in my favorite games, like: Age of Empires, Imperium, Sparta, Battle for the Middle Earth, Praetorians, Civilization, Starcraft...

+Scroll down to leave a comment and let me know what you think!

 ## Log 📰

 ### First post! - 31/7/2019